botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 #### Use American English

-Using one form of English helps maintain consistency across the documentation, and American English is the de-facto standard for technical writing.
+Using one form of English helps maintain consistency across the documentation, and American English is the de facto standard for technical writing.
 For those reasons, it will be easiest for the average reader to understand the documentation when American English spelling and grammar is used.

 You are of course free to use whichever form of English is most comfortable in your communication (e.g. commit messages).